paulmelnikow/ObjCBSON/README.md

 Installation
 ------------

-ObjCBSON-experimental is available through [CocoaPods](http://cocoapods.org).
+ObjCBSON is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```rb